ourin00/Da-Book/Book/Book/Characters/Main Characters/Leo Piotrowski.md

 	 He criticizes himself and only himself.
 Why do you like Ambient music?
-	 It calms him down, his favorite is KLF - Chill Out
+	 It calms him down, his favorite is KLF - Chill Out When you graduate, what do you want to do?
+	 I want to help people in villages, where heroes overlook those.
 Spell: Teleportation